-5.16.
+5.17.
 Measures to encourage home working, and thus reduce commuter journeys by car, will be incorporated within the design of homes.
 Reasonable endeavours would be made to ensure the provision of broadband internet connections, home networking facilities and flexible layouts to accommodate a home/office culture.
+This is considered important given the current Covid-19 pandemic with more employees working from home.